 The You're Under Arrest!
 Manga's quite possibly one of the shortest (and rarest) licenses that Dark Horse Comics ever published stateside.
 This was because creator Kosuke Fujishima only wanted a select amount of stories (sixteen in total) released correspondingly with the Anime.
 The chapters in question were all made towards the end of the run.

-In the beginning, Yu-Gi-Oh! wasn't about the infamous card games, but since the game was quite popular (and conveniently marketable), Kazuki Takahashi had to continue with the card games.
+In the beginning, Yu-Gi-Oh! wasn't about the infamous card games but about various games of all types, but since the Duel Monsters card game was quite popular (and conveniently marketable), Kazuki Takahashi had to retool the series to revolve around it.

 It's rumoured that Yu-Gi-Oh!
 GX was cut short because Yuki Judai's voice actor was fired and the show's developers didn't want to spend the extra cash to replace him in the middle of a season; as a result, the show was forced to wrap up half-way through its run, and its successor, Yu-Gi-Oh!
 5Ds was rushed to air to make up the difference.